What is a Clinical Laboratory Scientist?

 - analysis of blood to detect disorders such as leukemia, hemophilia and immunodeficiency

-- measuring the presence of antibodies in blood to indicate infection with agents such as HIV
+- measuring the presence of antibodies in blood to indicate infection with agents like HIV

 - assuring the quality of blood for transfusions

 In addition to conducting the laboratory tests, the Clinical Laboratory Scientist: